moov2/doberman/README.md

 ## The Checks

 Doberman is capable of performing the variety of tests that are explained below.
 Some of the checks are performed magically by examining the Web.config for the website, however you can specify your own in the class that extends the Doberman MVC or Webforms class.
 The BaseDobermanController and DobermanPage have a Configuration property that has methods to allow you to customise your check.
+When calling the methods on the _Configuration_ object you are not overriding any previous calls, Doberman just adds multiple checks, so for example calling _CheckPageLoad_ multiple times will add multiple page load checks, they do not overwrite each other.

 ### Page Loading